 - details of how bulk electricity is on-sold to residents and how the system works if applicable.

-Particular notice should be taken of the following issues:
+Particular notice should be taken of the:

-- the ingoing contribution (purchase price)
+- ingoing contribution (purchase price)

-- the weekly fees
+- weekly fees

-- the village’s dispute resolution process.
+- village’s dispute resolution process.

-Apart from getting appropriate advice in relation to the documents, it may also be wise to take the time to talk to other residents in the village to both get a feel for the village and to see how well the village is run, as well as answering the crucial question of ‘Could I live here?’.
+Apart from getting appropriate advice in relation to the documents, it may also be wise to take the time to talk to other residents in the village to get a feel for the village and to see how well the village is run, as well as answering the crucial question of ‘Could I live here?’